 The models presented in this paper are first developed for partial and monostatic POLSAR data,

-It is then shown to be also applicable to the traditional sar data.
+It is then shown to be also applicable to the traditional SAR data.

-Since the model's assumptions are quite minimal, It may also work on bi-static and intererometric data,
+Since the model's assumptions are quite minimal, it may also work on bi-static and intererometric data,

-though that requires further investigations.
+although that would require further investigations.

-Other interesting phenomena which may warrant more study include the applicability of the model on correlated polsar channels ($S_{hh},S_{vv}$) as well as a better explanation in the use of mse to evaluate polsar speckle filters.
+Other interesting phenomena which may warrant more study include the applicability of the model to correlated POLSAR channels ($S_{hh},S_{vv}$) as well as a better explanation in the use of MSE to evaluate POLSAR speckle filters.

 Many practical applications may also be developed using the model and its derivatives.

-First, The model allow for the estimation and simulation of non-natural equivalent number of look.
+First, the model allows for the estimation and simulation of non-natural equivalent number of look.

-This come in especially handy when some real-life data is given,
+This is especially handy when some real-life data is given,

 where the effective number of look may not be equals to the nominal stated number-of-look after multi-look-processing.